zhukangfeng/shadowsocks-py-mu/README.md

-About shadowsocks-python manyuser
+About Shadowsocks-python Manyuser
 =================================
 This is a multi-user version of shadowsocks-python.
 Requires a mysql database or a panel which supports SS MU API.

-Install instruction for database user
+Install Instructions for Database User
 -------------------------------------
 1. install MySQL Server 5.x.x
 2. install cymysql library by `pip install cymysql`